In this article

-Education to become a police officer in Florida
+What education do I need to become a police officer in Florida?

 There’s seldom been a better time to enter the field of policing in Florida.
 In 2021, Florida Governor Ron DeSantis signed a bill to create the Florida Law Enforcement Recruitment Payment Program, which administers $5,000 to eligible newly employed police officers within the state.